 Sunday, November 6, 4 pm: Oscar Presents Brenda Iijima, Soham Patel, Roberto Harrison.
 Arts + Literature Laboratory, 2021 Winnebago St, Madison. http://artlitlab.org/

 November 9, Wednesday, 7 pm: Felix Presents EILEEN MYLES, The Bubbler, Central Library (201 W Mifflin St, Madison) Free and open to the public.
 Myles is the author of nineteen books and recipient of a Guggenheim Fellowship in non-fiction, an Andy Warhol/Creative Capital art writers’ grant, a Lambda Book Award, the Shelley Prize from The Poetry Society of America.

-May 18, Saturday, 7 pm: Urban Spoken Word poetry slam FINALS THIS MONTH and monthly open mic.
-Competing poets can earn slots at this year’s Madison Slam Finals.
+November 13, Saturday, 7 pm: Urban Spoken Word poetry slam and monthly open mic.
+Competing poets can earn slots at the Madison Slam Finals.
 Poetry slam is the art—and sport—of competitive poetry reading.
 Five judges are picked at random from the audience, and performers are judged based on content, delivery, form and originality.
 Each poet has three minutes, and cannot use props, costumes or music; it’s just the voice and the mic.
-Part poetry, part theater, part stand-up comedy, part oratory, slam is constantly-evolving form, and always entertaining.
+Part poetry, part theater, part stand-up comedy, part oratory, slam is a constantly-evolving form, and always entertaining.
 At Genna’s on the Capitol square.
 Contact David at firstname.lastname@example.org

 for more information. urbanspokenword.org